Statistics Calculators

 $$Median=Value\ of\ \left(\frac{N+1}{2}\right)-th\ item=Value\ of\ \left(\frac{8+1}{2}\right)-th\ item=Value\ of\ {4.5}-th\ item$$

-Since you have an even number of players, you must find the average of the two middle points.
-In this example, the median is the average of the 4th and 5th items.
+Because there is an even number of players (8), we must calculate the average of the two middle points.
+In this case, the median is the average of the 4th and 5th items.

 Therefore,